 Probability of Extremes

 A day of trading usually starts with a lot of fantasies for the future, then we try to survive the day and end it with a lot of hope for tomorrow.
-This psychological pattern can also be shown when analyzing intraday market data.
+This psychological pattern can also be shown when analysing intraday market data.
 A high level of fantasies usually leads to a strong market movement, and thus market extremes can often be seen near the beginning or the end of the trading session.
 Continue reading

 Noisy Data strategy testing